 - 1 cups onion, cut in 1" chunks

-- 2 tbsp fresh thyme, chopped can substitute with 2 tsp dried thyme
+- 2 tablespoon fresh thyme, chopped can substitute with 2 teaspoon dried thyme

 - 2 bay leaves